matrix-org/matrix-spec-proposals/proposals/3291-muting.md

 ### Setting the corresponding track as `recvonly`/`inactive`

 While this would be beneficial for low bandwidth connections, it takes time.
-The delay might be acceptable for video but isn't for audio (with which your would assume an instantaneous mute state change).
+The delay might be acceptable for video but isn't for audio (with which you would assume an instantaneous mute state change).
 This is also problematic since there could be a confusion with holding (as defined in [MSC2746](https://github.com/matrix-org/matrix-doc/pull/2746)).